bettysteger/flutter_pwa_wrapper/docs/README.md

 ```
 /**
- * This function is called by Flutter after getPushToken below is executed
+ * This function is called by Flutter after `Notification.requestPermission` below is executed
  */
 function setPushToken(token) {
   // save token to current logged-in user in your DB
 }

-if(window.flutterChannel && window.flutterChannel.postMessage) {
-  window.flutterChannel.postMessage('getPushToken');
-}
+Notification.requestPermission()
 ```